 Mr. Mousa is an Adjunct Professor at New Jersey Institute of Technology (NJIT) teaching advanced topics graduate electrical engineering courses.

 Mr. Mousa serves on the New Jersey Association of Energy Engineers board as a board member.

-Mr. Mousa is currently the Principal Engineer at PSE&G in the Electric Delivery Planning section, where he is responsible for managing power system generation, transmission and distribution simulation studies, developing the short/ long range substation forecasts, analysis and load relief, performing short circuit studies, performing breaker duty analysis, developing transmission and distribution station and feeder designs, reviewing large customer demand proposals and provide technical evaluations and interconnection agreements and reviewing solar applications and provide technical evaluations and interconnection agreements.
-Ahmed is also an Adjunct Professor at New Jersey Institute of Technology, teaching graduate electrical engineering power courses.
+Mr. Mousa is currently the Principal Engineer at PSE&G in the Electric Delivery Planning section, where he is responsible for managing power system generation, transmission and distribution simulation studies, developing the short/ long range substation forecasts, analysis and load relief, performing short circuit studies, performing breaker duty analysis, developing transmission and distribution station and feeder designs, reviewing large customer demand proposals.
+Mr. Mousa is responsible for all Distributed Energy Resources technical evaluations and interconnection agreements.

-Ahmed was the project manager for a SCADA GE XA21 Energy Management System and the project manager and project engineer for President Obama’s Department Of Energy’s stimulus grant for the Consolidated Edison’s 4 kV system.
+Mr. Mousa was the project manager for a SCADA GE XA21 Energy Management System and the project manager and project engineer for President Obama’s Department of Energy stimulus grant for Consolidated Edison’s 4 kV system.